liquidinvestigations/cloud-deployment/README.md

 ```

 6. Open up `http://liquid.example.org` in your browser.
 The home page should load.
+7. Connect to the thing via `ssh liquid@localhost -p 10022` with password liquid.
+You have sudo.

 The `web-ui` folder will be shared with the VM's `/opt/web-ui` dir.